vigneshS29/RC_plot/README.md

 Energy Diagram Plotting Script:

-This Python script, plot_energy_diagram.py,  creates a visual energy diagram  from ground state (GS) and transition state (TS) energies provided in a CSV file.
+This Python script creates a visual energy diagram  from ground state (GS) and transition state (TS) energies provided in a CSV file.
 It also allows you to optionally include an existing energy plot PDF in the output.

 Usage: